 Where a birth can be registered

-If a birth occurred in Scotland, it may be registered at any of the Registration Offices in East Ayrshire.
+If a birth occurred in Scotland, it may be registered in East Ayrshire.

 If a birth occurred in any other country but the parents live in Scotland, the birth would have to be registered in the country of occurrence.